good-loop/doc/pages/policy/privacy-policy.md

 *   You are entitled by law to ask for a copy of your personal information at any time.
 Please contact us using the details in paragraph 10.

-*   In the unlikely event that you have any concerns about how we use your personal information, please contact us as described in paragraph 10\.
+*   In the unlikely event that you have any concerns about how we use your personal information, please contact us as described in paragraph 10.
 This includes situations where you want to request the rectification or erasure of your personal information, restrictions to be placed around how we use your personal information, or to object to a particular use.

-*   If you make a complaint about our handling of your personal information, it will be dealt with in accordance with our complaints handling procedure (do you have one?).
-In the first instance your complaint will be reviewed by our Chief Technology Officer who will respond to you within one month.
+* We will respond to any enquiries or complaints within one month of receipt, and usually a lot sooner.

 *   If we are unable to resolve your complaint, you may make a complaint to the Information Commissioner's Office.
 Please see [https://ico.org.uk/make-a-complaint/](https://ico.org.uk/make-a-complaint/) for more information.